o2r-project/api/docs/job.md

 ## State of a job

-The property `>job>.state` shows the overall state of a job.
+The property `job.status` shows the **overall status** of a job.

-The status will be one of following:
+The overall status can be one of following:

 - `success` - if state of all steps is `success`.
 - `failure` - if state of at least one step is `failure`.